Labatt Brewing Company

-Labatt Brewing Company Limited (La Brasserie Labatt Limitée) is a Anheuser-Busch InBev-owned brewery headquartered in Toronto, Ontario, Canada.
+Labatt Brewing Company Limited (La Brasserie Labatt Limitée) is a Canadian brewery headquartered in Toronto, Ontario.
 Founded in 1847, Labatt is the largest brewer in Canada.

 In 1995, it was purchased by Belgian brewer Interbrew.
 In 2004, Interbrew merged with Brazilian brewer AmBev to form InBev.
 In 2008, InBev merged with American brewer Anheuser-Busch to form Anheuser-Busch InBev (abbreviated as AB InBev), making Labatt part of Anheuser-Busch InBev.
 On October 10, 2016, an over $100 billion merger between Anheuser-Busch InBev and SABMiller closed.
 Labatt is now part of the new company, Anheuser-Busch InBev SA/NV, which is trading as BUD on the New York Stock Exchange (ABI:BB in Brussels).

-In the United States, Labatt brand beers are sold under license by Labatt USA.
+In the United States, Labatt brand beers are sold under licence by Labatt USA.
 Since 2009, it has been fully independent of the Canadian firm; it is a subsidiary of the privately held FIFCO USA of Rochester, New York.